Welcome to Chicago

 After that, we headed to one last option in the West Loop!
 At this point, we still hadn’t had the chance to walk around the neighborhood much or get a feeling for the surrounding area.
 However, we were immediately impressed with the next unit.

-It was bigger than the unit we were considering in River North, the light was incredible (southeast exposure! aghhh!), it was much more reasonable in price, the building had great amenities, it had a standard-size gas stove (the River North unit had an electric stove and apartment-sized oven) and even better–it was within walking distance to both Whole Foods and Mariano’s (which I later discovered is FREAKING amazing).
+It was bigger than the unit we were considering in River North, the light was incredible (southeast exposure! aghhh!), it was much more reasonable in price, the building had great amenities, it had a standard-size gas stove (the River North unit had an electric stove and apartment-sized oven) and even better–it was within walking distance to both Whole Foods and Mariano’s.

 At that point, we quickly decided that this was a much better option for us–regardless of how we felt about the neighborhood.
 We filled out an application, and were feeling good.